-As we begin an exciting new school year, our learning in Reception will be based around ‘Identity’.
+As we begin an exciting new school year, our learning in EYFS will be based around ‘Identity’.
 During the first half term we will be reading the core text ‘It’s Okay to be Different’ by Todd Parr.
 We will be exploring our similarities and differences, and what makes us unique.
 During the second half term, we will continue our theme of ‘Identity’ through the core text ‘This is Our House’.
 We will get to know our classmates and explore how we can be kind friends both at school and at home.

 In Literacy we will be starting to develop our phonic knowledge for reading and writing, and through our speech.
 We will be applying our phonic knowledge in Autumn One by describing what makes us special.
 We will use our book to create our own podcasts to describe ourselves to share with our friends and families.
 In Autumn Two we will be applying our phonic knowledge to create our own class kindness rules.

 In Mathematics, we will be introducing Numicon while learning our numbers to 10.
 We will be recognising numerals and quantity by practicing our one-to-one correspondence.
 We will be exploring shape and pattern through the environment, for example going on shape hunts.
 We will also be reviewing 2D shapes and using everyday language to comment on capacity, length and weight.